 AbleChildAfrica was initially founded in 1984 as the Uganda Society for Disabled Children (USDC) to support children injured by the Ugandan Civil War in the 1970’s and 80’s.
-In 2007, USDC in the UK became AbleChildAfrica and began supporting work with disabled children in other countries and with additional partners.
-AbleChildAfrica currently has 5 partners across Uganda, Tanzania and Kenya, with USDC remaining our oldest partnership.
+In 2007, USDC in the UK became AbleChildAfrica and began supporting work with children with disabilities in other countries and with additional partners.
+AbleChildAfrica currently has 5 partners across Uganda, Tanzania, Rwanda and Kenya.

 We celebrate our 30th birthday and reaffirm our commitment to reach more disabled children and their families in sub-Saharan Africa.